plasmapper/smc-hecr-labview/README.md

-# SMC HECR Series Library for LabVIEW.
+# SMC HECR Series Library for LabVIEW
 LabVIEW instrument driver for SMC HECR series temperature controllers.

 Tested on HECR004-A5-E.